-Pending Acquisitions
+Pending Acquisition

-Acquisition of Empresa Nacional De Telecomunicaciones S.A. ("Entel") Chile Data Centers (the "Entel Chile Acquisition") and Peru Data Center (the "Entel Peru Acquisition")
+Acquisition of Entel Peru Data Center (the "Entel Peru Acquisition")

-On March 18, 2022, we announced our planned expansion in Latin America through an acquisition of data centers from Entel, a leading Chilean telecommunications provider.
-Our planned expansion includes four data centers in Chile for a purchase price of UF 16.7 million, or approximately \$664.0 million at the exchange rate in effect on that date.
-The acquisition of the four data centers in Chile is expected to close in the second quarter of 2022, subject to customary conditions.
-On April 27, 2022, we signed an agreement with Entel to acquire a data center in Peru for a purchase price of PEN270.8 million, or approximately \$70.7 million at the exchange rate in effect on that date.
-The acquisition of the data center in Peru is pending the achievement of certain closing conditions, for which the timing is uncertain, and will be accounted for as a separate transaction.
-After close of the acquisitions, the operating results of the acquired data centers will be reported in the Americas region.
-The Entel acquisitions support our ongoing expansion to meet customer demand in the Latin American market.
+On April 27, 2022, we signed an agreement with Entel to acquire a data center in Peru for a purchase price of PEN 270.8 million, or approximately \$70.7 million at the exchange rate in effect on that date.
+The acquisition of the data center in Peru is expected to close in the third quarter of 2022, pending the achievement of certain closing conditions, and will be accounted for as a separate transaction.
+After close of the acquisition, the operating results of the acquired data center will be reported in the Americas region.
+The Entel Peru Acquisition further supports our ongoing expansion to meet customer demand in the Latin American market.

-2022 Acquisition
+2022 Acquisitions